 School's almost out — have you made plans for your kids this summer?
 Opportunities for summer fun and learning are going fast at the Oregon Zoo.
-The zoo's popular summer camps return June 16 and run through Aug.
-29, with programs for children 4 years of age through ninth grade.
+The zoo's popular summer camps return June 15 and run through Aug.
+21, with programs for children 4 years of age through entering eighth grade.

-Each weeklong camp includes crafts, songs, stories, snacks, animal visits and in-depth tours of the zoo.
-As of this writing, spots are still available for most age groups throughout the summer, but camp organizers say they tend to fill quickly as the end of school draws near.
+Each weeklong camp — specifically planned for the interests of each age group — includes games, tours, stories, songs, animal visitors and take-home art projects.
+As of this writing, spots are still available for most age groups throughout the summer, but Spickelmier says they tend to fill quickly as the end of school draws near.

 The zoo's professional camp staff has been helping children explore the wonders of wildlife through fun, hands-on learning since 1983.
 Staff members are selected for excellence in programming for children and typically have also worked for public schools, OMSI, Outdoor School or Audubon.
-Most are college graduates, and many return year after year.
-Limited group size allows staffers to give zoo campers personal attention with staff-to-student ratios of 1:6 for 4-year-olds and kindergartners, 1:8 for first- and second-graders, and 1:10 for third- through eighth-grade camps.
+Most are college graduates or are working on a degree, and many return year after year.